RazvanBerbece/PatientRecords-SecureComp/reporting/flaws/password_security/README.md

 3. Information Disclosure (attacker gaining access to data they are not supposed to)
 4. Elevation of Privilege (anonymous user elevating to registered user)

-In order to secure the application we went ahead and applied 2 different measures.
+In order to secure the application we went ahead and applied 3 different measures.
 First, we implemented a requirement of a unique usernames in the database, however a fully robust implementation using more secure passwords would require a registration page, which is outside the scope of this assignment.
 Secondly, to improve password security we added the use of SHA-256 hashed passwords with salt.
 Our salt is a statically declared Salt attributein ord er to first convert passwords that already existed in the database.
 A fully secure implementation would require a randomly generated password salt and an empty database, which would salt passwords at the registration process.
+Lastly, we implemented account lockout so if a user fails to login 3 times, they will not be able to login and a message is shown to inform them.

 # Code Analysis
 Implemented a function `getHashed` that takes a plain string password, hashes it using our salt and returns it as a string.